magnus919/grilledcheese/README.md

 * Drizzle sriracha over top of the cheese to taste.
 * Spread a thin layer of dijon mustard on one side of the unused piece of bread.
 * Lay that slice mustard side down on top of the cheese.
-* Butter the top of this piece of bread.
 * Periodically peek underneath of the sandwich.
-When the bottom is golden brown, carefully flip it.
+* When the bottom is golden brown, carefully lift it and add more butter to pan.
+* Once melted, flip.
 * Repeat until the second side is golden brown.
 * Dish it out on a plate and let it cool for about two minutes before cutting into 2 or 4 slices.